nikitakitsune/to-do/README.md

-# to-do
+tl;dr

-React to do app with drag &amp; drop list
+React to do app with drag &amp; drop boards